HURT WHILE RIDING?

 Pennsylvania Motorcycle Laws

-In Pennsylvania, not all motorcyclists are required to wear helmets.
-Riders over 21 who have had their motorcycle license for at least two years or who have passed an approved safety course can ride without a helmet.
-However, it is important to note that opting for helmets can significantly reduce the number of severe injuries in the event of an accident.
+In Pennsylvania, not all motorcyclists must wear helmets.
+Riders over the age of 21 who have held their motorcycle license for at least two years or who have completed an approved safety course can ride without a helmet.
+Wearing a helmet, however, significantly reduces the risk of severe injury in a crash.

-Another key requirement is that all motorcyclists in Pennsylvania must carry at least the minimum required insurance coverage to operate legally on public roads.
-This includes liability insurance that covers bodily injury and property damage.
+All motorcyclists in Pennsylvania must carry at least the minimum required insurance coverage to operate on public roads.
+This includes liability insurance for bodily injury and property damage.

-In addition to helmet and insurance laws, motorcyclists in Pennsylvania should also be aware of lane splitting regulations.
-Lane splitting, or the act of riding between lanes of stopped or slow-moving cars, is illegal in Pennsylvania.
-Motorcyclists are required to adhere to the same traffic laws as other vehicles, including speed limits and traffic signals.
+Motorcyclists in Pennsylvania must also follow lane splitting regulations.
+Lane splitting—riding between lanes of stopped or slow-moving vehicles—remains illegal in Pennsylvania.
+Motorcyclists must obey the same laws as all other vehicles, including speed limits and traffic signals.

 York Motorcycle Accident FAQ